Cybertots At Copley Close

 Spring was a long time coming, and now the blossom is fully out.
-We have been looking hard for the new buds on the trees, and waiting for the cheery yellow daffodils we planted last Autumn to bloom in the garden.
+We have been looking hard for the new buds on the passion fruit vine and waiting for the cheery yellow daffodils we planted last year to bloom in the garden.
 We are so proud of them that it will spur us on to do our summer planting after Easter – flower seeds, salad items and vegetables.
 We shall also look for worms, ladybirds, aphids and other bugs that inhabit our garden.

 Our Medium Term Planning for the summer term includes focused discussions around the following topics:-

 Week 1 Gardens

 Week 3 Forests & Woods – St George’s Day

 Week 5 Rainbows & Colours